SimonRafferty/Solidworks_Macros/SW_Macro-Search and Replace Dimensions/README.md

 Say you wanted to change all the 12mm holes to 1/2"?
 This will let you do it in a single step!
 Maybe you've decided to have a part powder coated & need to increase the clearance on all the holes a bit?

+Be careful with this - it's easy to accidentally fuck up your model!
+(How do I know this!)